-James Gunn’s new-look DC Studios needs to ignore the social media whining
+James Gunn needs to make a blindingly obvious change for the new-look DC to succeed

 Gunn has, of course, enjoyed a somewhat mixed history with social media: in 2018, his criticism of Donald Trump led to a right-wing “cancellation” campaign over resurfaced jokes he made about paedophilia and the Holocaust.
 It worked, initially: Disney fired him from production of the third Guardians of the Galaxy film.
 But after a defiant campaign from fans, and support from a plethora of actors and creatives, he was eventually rehired.

 With his career now solidly in the black, Gunn has been sold as DC’s answer to Kevin Feige.
 For those who don’t know, Feige is the chief creative officer of Marvel Studios, the man whose knack for “bigger picture” thinking turned the Marvel Cinematic Universe into the money-printing behemoth it is today.
-But Feige is a far more elusive figure than Gunn, with minimal social media presence, something that works to his tactical advantage.
+But Feige is a far more elusive figure than Gunn, with minimal social media presence – something that works to his tactical advantage.
 Marvel fans will hear talk every so often of a “brainstorming retreat” or some such buzzword – bunkered pow-wows between executives at which grand five-year-plans for story arcs are put in place.
 But the actual decision-making process remains opaque.
 There is nothing really to do except wait and see the results.

 This is, ultimately, the only way the whole thing can work.
 Creatives need to be able to make decisions – good ones, bad ones, controversial ones and unpopular ones – without feeling beholden to millions of online whingers.
 At the moment, it seems like Gunn is trying to straddle both worlds.
 But it’s a big ask to balance the whims and demands of a trenchant comic-book fanbase with his broader commercial and critical aspirations; someone’s inevitably going to end up disappointed.
 The thing about Twitter is that there are always thousands of voices all chiming in at once.
 His first task has to be drowning them out.